Last reviewed on 8th September 2023 by Martin Alexander (Mortgage Advisor)

 |£925,001 – £1,500,000||10%||13%|

 |Over £1.5 million||12%||15%|

 You can claim back any additional stamp duty you’ve paid if you sell your second property within three years.
-That said, you need to make the claim twelve months from when you sold your property.
+That said, you’ll need to make a claim within twelve months from when you sold your property.

 Speak to a let-to-buy mortgage broker

 As let-to-buy mortgages involve getting two mortgages, the process is far from simple.
 Even if you were taking out a single mortgage, having a broker can ensure you’re not overpaying by securing you the best possible deal.
 With two mortgages involved, it’s very risky trying to do it all by yourself.

 Let-to-buy brokers can assess your situation and guide you on what the best possible solution is.
 Furthermore, an advisor can also speak to underwriters should there be any issues.

 Mortgage advisors will only consult lenders where you meet their criteria, such as affordability.
 Even if you have bad credit or have recently become self-employed, going to a high-street lender yourself will more than likely result in your mortgage being declined.